PixArt-alpha/PixArt-alpha/README.md

 ## Quick start with [Gradio](https://www.gradio.app/guides/quickstart)

-To get started, first install the required dependencies, then run:
+To get started, first install the required dependencies, then run on your local machine:

 ```bash
 python scripts/interface.py --model_path path/to/model.pth --image_size=1024 --port=12345
 ```
-Let's have a look at a simple example using the `http://your-server-ip:port`.
+Let's have a look at a simple example using the `http://your-server-ip:12345`.

 ## Using in 🧨 diffusers